 <extension name="macro_engine" config="macro_engine_config.xml" />

 ME has different configuration options that are set in the file macro_engine_config.xml.
 These options are mainly various PHP statements, which are normally in the php.ini.
 Furthermore, included are the user-defined functions, which should be available server-wide.
+Note: to prevent users from writing custom macros for specific functions, you can disable those functions in macro_engine_config.xml.
+Use the parameter

 The following is an example of a macro_engine_config.xml:

-The sections of the macro are:
+The sections of the configuration file are:

 - php_extensions: used to define the path to PHP extensions used in ME; within this section you specify the files to be loaded when ME loads.